-Ann Golub-Victor, PT, DPT, MPH is Clinical Professor and Interim Associate Chair in the Department of Physical Therapy, Movement and Rehabilitation Sciences at Northeastern University.
+Ann Golub-Victor is Clinical Professor in the Department of Physical Therapy, Movement and Rehabilitation Sciences at Northeastern University.
 She earned a Bachelor of Science and Certificate in Physical Therapy from Simmons College, a Masters of Public Health with a concentration in Health Law from Boston University’s School of Public Health, and her transitional Doctor of Physical Therapy from Northeastern University’s School of Professional and Continuing Studies.
-She was a fellow in the Shriver Center/University of Massachusetts Medical School Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program where she focused her studies on public policy and leadership in the field of developmental disabilities and community service.
-She teaches in a variety of areas including neurological rehabilitation, pediatric physical therapy, service-learning and in the Early Intervention Interdisciplinary Certificate Program.
-Her scholarship focus is in pediatric physical therapy education and service-learning.
-Clinically, she specializes in pediatric physical therapy and has practiced in a variety of settings including home care, school and Early Intervention.
-Dr. Golub-Victor’s awards include the Academy of Pediatric Physical Therapy Jeanne Fischer Distinguished Mentorship Award (2015) and Northeastern University’s Community Engagement 2017 award.
-Dr. Golub-Victor is an active member of the APTA of MA and serves in a leadership capacity in its Pediatric Special Interest Group.
+As a fellow in the Shriver Center/University of Massachusetts Medical School Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program, she focused her studies on public policy and leadership in the field of developmental disabilities and community service.
+Dr. Golub-Victor teaches in a variety of areas including pediatric physical therapy, service-learning, health promotion and in Bouvé College’s Early Intervention Interdisciplinary Certificate Program.
+Her scholarship focus is in pediatric physical therapy education, fall risk in adults with intellectual disability, and the use of simulation in Early Intervention personnel training.
+Clinically, Dr. Golub-Victor specializes in pediatric physical therapy, having practiced in a variety of settings including home care, school and Early Intervention.
+Dr. Golub-Victor’s awards include the Academy of Pediatric Physical Therapy Jeanne Fischer Distinguished Mentorship Award (2015), Northeastern University’s Community Engagement 2017 award, and the department’s Marguerite Sanderson Award (2019).
+Dr. Golub-Victor is an active member of the APTA’s Academy of Pediatric Physical Therapy and the APTA of Massachusetts.